cvamsikrishna11/devops-fully-automated/README.md

     - **Join into the channel "#team-devops"**

 ### Jenkins setup
+1) #### Access Jenkins
-1) Copy your Jenkins Public IP Address and paste on the browser = ExternalIP:8080
+    Copy your Jenkins Public IP Address and paste on the browser = ExternalIP:8080
     - Login to your Jenkins instance using your Shell (GitBash or your Mac Terminal)
     - Copy the Path from the Jenkins UI to get the Administrator Password
         - Run: `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`